 The civilian-led body investigates after a Salt Spring RCMP officer performed CPR.
-The officer performed CPR to an unresponsive man and he was later declared dead.
+The officer performed CPR on an unresponsive man and he was later declared dead.
+During emergencies, the prompt delivery of CPR can help save a life.

-The Independent Investigations Office is investigating after Abbotsford police officers performed CPR to an unconscious man who did not survive.
+The Independent Investigations Office is investigating after Abbotsford police officers performed CPR to an unconscious man who did not survive the ordeal.

-The Abbotsford Police Department responded to a call regarding a fight at a business in the 32900 blocks of South Fraser Way.
-Upon arrival, the officers found an unconscious 54-year old man on the ground outside the store.
+The Abbotsford Police Department responded to a call regarding a fight at a business establishment in the 32900 blocks of South Fraser Way.
+Upon arrival at the scene, the officers found an unconscious 54-year old man on the ground outside the store.
 The officers started CPR when they did not detect a pulse.
 When the firefighters and ambulance personnel arrived, they took over to assist the man.
 He was transported to a healthcare facility but declared dead at around 9:16 PM.

 This is the second case in 2 weeks the IIO was called in after an officer administered CPR.
 The Salt Spring RCMP were called to a fight on Richard Flack Road.